ypmen/TransientX/README.md

 # TransientX

-TransientX is a one command line high performance transient search software.
+TransientX is a one command line high performance transient search software (filtterbank and psrfits (--psrfits) are both supported).

 ## Dependencies